-Learn how to fill out or make changes to the base price template file for a successful upload.
+Learn how to fill out or make changes to the Base Price for Campsites csv file for a successful upload.

 The base prices apply nightly prices to reservations based on the site type.
 Base prices can be set for specific days of the week and date ranges.
 In order for a site or add-on to be bookable it must have a base price.
 A site or add-on will not be available in a reservation site search if it does not have base prices.
 The error message "No Sites Available" is an indicator that there are no base prices for the site type.

-The Base Price Template is found in Campground Setup > Properties > Base Pricing > Go to Pricing Templates.
-Column A on the template contains the system generated site type ID (or add-on ID) and column B contains the system generated site type name (or add-on name).
+The Base Price for Campsites is found in Campground Setup > Properties > Base Pricing > Go to Pricing Templates.
+Column A on the report contains the system generated site type ID (or add-on ID) and column B contains the system generated site type name (or add-on name).
 These values are used to associate the base prices with the site types or add-ons in Campspot.
-When adding new items to your current base price sheet the ID's and names listed in the template must match what is uploaded to Campspot otherwise your base pricing will not work.
+When adding new items to your current base price sheet the ID's and names listed in the report must match what is uploaded to Campspot otherwise your base pricing will not work.

 Add a new Site Type to current Base Prices